A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Computational Experiments

 \section{Computational Experiments}

 The purpose of this section is to see how different kernels and a deep GP deal with non-stationarity in several datasets and to compare the characteristics and properties of the solutions.
 To make this comparison fair and easier, we ran all tests on the same Intel i9 CPU (Intel Core i9-9900KF CPU $@$ 3.60GHz $\times$ 8) and used the total compute time as the cost.
-As a performance metric, we calculate and observe the RMSE (Root Mean Squared Error, Equation \ref{eq:rmse}), the CRPS (continuous rank probability score, Equation \ref{eq:crps}) of the prediction, and the log marginal likelihood of the observational data (Equation \ref{eq:likelihood}).
+As a performance metric, we calculate and observe the RMSE (Root Mean Squared Error, Equation \eqref{eq:rmse}), the CRPS (continuous rank probability score, Equation \eqref{eq:crps}) of the prediction, both applied to a test dataset, and the log marginal likelihood of the observational data (Equation \eqref{eqn:log_likelihood}).
 We attempted to run fair tests in good faith; this means, the effort spent to set up each kernel or methodology was roughly proportional to a method's perceived complexity, within reasonable bounds, similar to the effort expended by an ML practitioner --- this meant minutes of effort for stationary kernels and hours to days for non-stationary kernels and DGPs.
 The optimizer to reach the final model was \emph{scipy}'s differential evolution.
 We used an in-house MCMC (Markov Chain Monte Carlo) algorithm to create the plots showing the evolution of the performance metrics over time.
 In cases when our efforts did not lead to satisfactory performance, we chose to present the result ``as is'' to give the reader the ability to judge for themselves.
+We always start our tests with a standard stationary kernel to create a baseline --- stationary kernels with few hyperparameters are currently the most widely used kernel class.
 To further the hands-on aspect of this section, we also included the used algorithms in the Appendix and on a specifically designed website together with links to download the data.
-The performance-measure-over-time plots were created without considering deep GPs due to incompatible differences in the implementations (see Section \ref{app:deepGP}).
+The performance-measure-over-time plots were created without considering deep GPs due to incompatible differences in the implementations (see Appendix \ref{app:deepGP}).
 All computational experiments were run multiple times to make sure we showed representative results.

 This section, first, introduces three datasets we use later to evaluate the performance of the test methodologies.
 Second, we present the unredacted, uncensored results of the test runs.
 The purpose is not to judge some kernels or methodologies as better or worse universally, but to evaluate how these techniques perform when tested under certain well-defined conditions and under the described constraints.
 We encourage the reader to follow our tests, to rerun them if desired, and to judge the performance of the methods for themselves.